What life insurance does?

 Here’s what’s involved, pretty much anywhere you go.

-First is simply deciding how much you think you’d like and to submit an application.
 This is where a good agent can be especially helpful.
 Yes, there are a variety of online life insurance calculators available, but the reality is that many of the calculators make assumptions about you, about what you want, about the structure of your family, or about your life.

-Second is the full application, which usually involves a phone interview (30-45 minutes).
 In the interview, a person will gather more information from you and permission to seek additional information.
 For instance, underwriters will usually check your motor vehicle record, or put out a request to your doctor for medical records if they need further information to develop the rate.

-A paramedical exam often is required (30-45 minutes) as part of the application depending on the policy amount, your age, and medical history.
-In such a case, the company pays for a trained paramedic to visit you at your home or your office when convenient for you.
+The company pays for a trained paramedic to visit you at your home or your office when convenient for you.
 The paramedic will typically take height, weight, urine and blood samples, and also blood pressure as well.
-(You’ll get full access to all the results if you want them.)
+(You’ll get full access to all the results.)

-Now underwriters go to work (0 minutes for you).
-At this point you pretty much wait for the company to finish collecting relevant information.
-A good insurance agent will keep a watch to keep the policy moving through the process.
 Sometimes medical records can take well-over a month depending on the medical facility.
 When all the information has been gathered, an underwriter reviews your application to determine your eligibility, final rating and premium.

-Third, your decision (10-30 minutes).
 Now that you know the final price, you can decide exactly how much you would like to purchase.
 The company will ask for a few signatures and payment, and your policy will go into force.
-(In fact, you can reject the entire policy if you wish.)

 Is there a stream-lined process for life insurance?

-Sometimes you’ll see advertisements for a quick, stream-lined process that promises to avoid the hassles and in-depth questions traditionally associated with getting life insurance.
-While it’s certainly true that underwriting has become increasingly sophisticated in the last 20 years, in my view, the reality is that clients will on average end up paying a bit more for such stream-lining, especially for amounts over $250,000.
+While it’s certainly true that underwriting has become increasingly sophisticated in the last 20 years, in our view, the reality is that clients will on average end up paying a bit more for such stream-lining, especially for amounts over $250,000.

 Why is that?
-Well, one basic reason is that the less an underwriter knows about a risk, the more the company will typically charge as a way of compensating for what they don’t know.
+Well, one basic reason is that the less an underwriter knows about a risk, the more the insurance company will typically charge as a way of compensating for what they don’t know.

 In sum, paying a bit more for a stream-lined process may be worth it to you, but if, like most, you’re concerned about getting coverage for 10 years or more (with a bill!), why not take the bit of extra time to do a more complete application?